 Amethyst is common and found worldwide across all continents.
 The largest deposits are mined in Artigas, Uruguay and the Rio Grande.
 They exist in a range of colours, from the well-known purple to red and blue tones of lilac.
 Once mined, the gems can be sold in their geode form, smoothed to a stone or crafted into jewellery, furniture or trinkets.
-We’ve picked a few of our favourite pieces from our current stock, look at what an amethyst geode can transform into!

 There was a time when amethyst was worn only by royalty and had an equal value to rubies, sapphires and emeralds.
 The gems were believed to be an antidote against intoxication and banquet goblets were made from the gemstone for that reason.

 Amethyst is considered a therapeutic stone with healing abilities, believed to help in balancing emotions and reducing some of the harmful effects of stress.
 There are lots of stories online from people saying they were anxious but after wearing the gemstone, found a stillness enabling them to take the world one step at a time.